Cathy's Kitchen Prescription LLC

 In a saucepan, heat the soy milk to 105-108F°/40-42C°.
 Add the probiotic capsules, stirring well.
 Take care not to exceed these temps or you risk killing the microbes.

 Transfer cultured milk to clean containers for fermenting.
 Attach lids lightly.
-Set oven or dehydrator temp to 100-108°F/38-42°C & allow to ferment for 8 hours.
-Over this time, the yogurt will develop its flavor, its bacteria will proliferate & the yogurt will thicken.
-Tighten lids & refrigerate.
-Enjoy!
+Set oven or dehydrator temp to 100-108°F/38-42°C. Set timer for 8 hours.
+Over this time, the yogurt will develop its flavor, its bacteria will proliferate and the yogurt will thicken.
+Tighten lids and refrigerate.

 Sign up for emails on super healthy, delicious plant-based recipes, cooking tips, events, announcements & the latest on plant-based nutritional research.